 1. Create or change your Search Engine Optimization (SEO) strategy.

 We cannot stress this enough!
 For a lot of entrepreneurs, search engine optimization sounds like a scary marketing technique that only the most sophisticated companies use.
 The truth is that in order to compete in the fast paced world of today, you have to learn how to push your company towards the top of the search results.
 With a New Year come new trends, competition, and a lot of other changes that can skew your current SEO planning.
 Plus, search engines are constantly tweaking their algorithms and these tweaks often impact search results.
 For more information on how to create an effective SEO strategy, check out our 2017 SEO strategy guide.
+You also need to build or else buy links to jack your site in Serps.

 2. Reimagine your blogging efforts.